FunnyWolf/Viper/docs/en/guide/msfconsole.md

 # Msfconsole

-## Functional Features
+## Features

-+ Native copy msfconsole operation
++ Native replication of msfconsole operations
-+ Support tab smart prompts
++ Support for tab intelligent prompting
-+ Support Ctrl+C termination/Ctrl-Z switch to the background and other operations
++ Support operations such as Ctrl+C to terminate/Ctrl-Z to switch to the background
-+ Supports the function of automatically copying text to the clipboard
++ Support the function of automatically copying selected text to the clipboard

-## Reset the terminal
+## Reset the Terminal

-+ If there are problems such as fake death on the command line, you can use the`Reset Console`Button
++ If problems such as the command line freezing occur, you can use the `Reset Terminal` button on the right.